What is the Role of Small Models in the LLM Era: A Survey: Collaboration

 \subsubsection{Data Curation}

+~ In the era of LLMs, a prevailing ideology is ``more is better'' --- more data, more parameters, more GPUs.
+Indeed, the scaling laws reveal that model performance improves with both more parameters and tokens~\cite{kaplan2020scaling}.
+However, as the data availability reaches its limits, a new paradigm is emerging: rather than simply using ever-larger datasets, the key lies in curating those texts with refined strategies.
+From filtering noisy web text during pre-training to selecting a small, high-quality set for fine-tuning, recent work demonstrates that less but more refined data enables more efficient and powerful training, and better alignment with human purpose~\cite{albalak2024survey}.
+This shift follows a weak-to-strong learning paradigm, in which rich but noisy signals give way to smaller, higher-quality supervision~\cite{burnsweak}.

-~ In the following, we present how to use small models to curate data from two aspects: pre-training data and instruction-tuning data.
+In the following, we present how to use small models to curate data from several aspects: pre-training data, instruction-tuning data, and the weak-to-strong paradigm, as shown in Figure~\ref{fig:data_curation}.

-\paragraph{Curating Pre-training Data} The reasoning capabilities of LLMs are largely attributed to their pre-training on extensive and diverse datasets, typically sourced from web scrapes, books, and scientific literature.
+\paragraph{\textbf{Curating Pre-training Data}} The reasoning capabilities of LLMs are largely attributed to their pre-training on extensive and diverse datasets, typically sourced from web scrapes, books, and scientific literature.
 Since expanding the quantity and diversity of these training datasets enhances the generalization ability of LLMs, significant efforts have been made to compile large-scale and diverse pre-training corpora, such as C4~\cite{raffel2020exploring} and Pile~\cite{gao2020pile}.
-Furthermore, the scaling law~\cite{kaplan2020scaling} has demonstrated that model performance is highly dependent on both the scale of model parameters and the size of the training dataset.
-This may suggest that, to develop more powerful models, one should aim to use as much data as possible for pre-training.

-However, this approach faces a significant challenge: data availability is finite, and there is a looming possibility that public human text data could soon be exhausted~\cite{villalobosposition}.
+However, the idea of creating ever-larger datasets faces a significant challenge: data availability is finite, and there is a looming possibility that public human text data could soon be exhausted~\cite{villalobosposition}.
 Moreover, not all data contributes equally to model performance; web-scraped content often includes noise and low-quality text.
 This has led to a paradigm shift from focusing purely on the quantity of data to prioritizing the quality of data.
-Recent research supports the notion that ``less is more''~\cite{marion2023less}, advocating for data selection or pruning techniques to curate high-quality subsets from large datasets, thereby enhancing model performance~\cite{albalak2024survey}.
+Recent research supports the notion that ``less is more''~\cite{marion2023less}, advocating for data selection or pruning techniques to curate high-quality subsets from large datasets, thereby enhancing model performance.
+We can divide these approaches into two categories, as in the Figure~\ref{fig:data_curation}: (1) Data Selection, and (2) Data Reweighting.